Landis's Missouri Battery: 1863

 Meanwhile, Grant was faced with a choice: he could approach Vicksburg from either the south or the east.
 An attack from the south presented a more direct path to the city, but an advance from the east presented the better chance of a complete envelopment of Lieutenant General John C. Pemberton's garrison at Vicksburg, so Grant decided on the latter route.
 On May 12, Union troops brushed aside Confederate resistance at the Battle of Raymond before moving against Jackson, where Confederate General Joseph E. Johnston was positioned with 6,000 men.
 Grant attacked the city on May 14, and a Union victory in the ensuing Battle of Jackson forced Johnston out of the city, preventing him from reinforcing Pemberton.
 In turn, Johnston ordered Pemberton to move east and take the offensive.
 On May 16, Confederate Brigadier General Stephen D. Lee encountered elements of Grant's army during the move east, beginning the Battle of Champion Hill.
+Landis was acting as Bowen's divisional artillery commander, and Lieutenant John M. Langan commanded the battery at Champion Hill.
 During the battle, Landis's Battery provided artillery support for the Confederate center.

-By this time, Lieutenant John M. Langan had replaced Landis as battery commander, after the latter became divisional artillery commander within Bowen's Division.
-The infantrymen of Bowen's Division made a strong attack against the Union line, and some of the Confederate artillery, including Landis's Battery, moved forward to support the charge.
-As Bowen's men were deploying, Landis's and Wade's Batteries fired on Union skirmishers, temporarily dispersing them.
+Initially Landis's and Wade's batteries fired on Union skirmishers, temporarily dispersing them.
 The 17th Ohio Battery then arrived on the field, and began firing on the Confederate batteries.
 Landis's and Wade's guns lacked the range to effectively return fire, and the Ohioans had the better of the exchange, as Landis's two howitzers were disabled.
-When Bowen's attack was forced back, Landis's Battery moved forward to provide covering fire, expending all its ammunition.
-At one point, Landis ordered the men to fire a shell in the path of a retreating Confederate regiment in an attempt to force the men to rally.
+The infantrymen of Bowen's Division made an attack against the Union line, and some of the Confederate artillery, including Landis's Battery, moved forward to support the assault.
+At one point, Landis ordered the men to fire a shell into the path of a retreating Confederate regiment in an attempt to force the men to rally.
 At Champion Hill, Landis's Battery suffered either five or nine casualties.
 Four of the losses were inflicted by a single shell fired by the 17th Ohio Battery.
 Pemberton's entire army retreated from the field later that day.
 A Confederate division commanded by Major General William W. Loring had become separated from the rest of the Confederate force during the retreat, leading Pemberton to order Bowen's division and a brigade commanded by Brigadier General John C. Vaughn to hold the crossing of the Big Black River in hopes that Loring could rejoin the main Confederate force.